TMDU-AI/workshop2022/README.md

 Materials.
 1. Installation Manuals.
 　Manual (1): WinPython.
-　Manual (2): Anaconda
+　Manual (2): Anaconda.

 2. 2022 Medical DS Education Workshops.
     the content of the 3-part series of hands-on workshops for faculty and staff.
 　Workshop1: Outline of the project, programming practice experience (1).
 　Workshop2: Programming practice experience (2).
-　Workshop3: Programming practice experience (3)
+　Workshop3: Programming practice experience (3).

 3. "Introduction to AI and big data in health sciences". the programming practice materials for first-year medical and dental students.